cynthia-okoduwa/DevOps-projects/Project17.md

 ### STORAGE AND DATABASE
 The finial group of resources to create are the Elastic File System(EFS) and Relational Database Service(RDS).

-1. Create Elastic File System (EFS): In order to follow best practice in using EFS for file we need a KMS key.
+1. Create Elastic File System (EFS): In order to follow best practice in using EFS for file sharing, we need a KMS key.
 AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
 In order to create an EFS you need to create a KMS key.

 2. Crete a new file and name it `efs.tf` and paste the following in it.
 This would create the KMS key, EFS and the mount tragets for the the EFS: